argha0079/twitterBackend/README.md

 ## 📝 Future Improvements (Notes for Students)

 - Add user authentication (Login/Register).
-- Implement actual image uploading (using Multer or Cloudinary).
 - Add a "Likes" or "Comments" feature.
 - Input validation using Joi or `express-validator`.